leonardosavasta/f20-covid1-prv/README.md

 - population_data.csv file contains the population figures for each county from 2010 to 2019.
 - The other datasets include data on COVID19 cases between June 17 and July 29.

-We merge all these datasets into a single dataset (i.e. final_data.csv).
+We merge all these datasets into a single dataset (i.e. final_data.csv), clean and transform the data according to our needs using the DataCleanAndMerge.R file.
 The final dataset consists of 2065 rows and 83 columns in total.
 Some of the major fields/predictors in the final dataset are:
 - FIPS: County codes
 - County: County names